Does Medicare Insurance Cover Mental Health?

 Medicare insurance only covers a lifetime total of 190 days of inpatient care in a psychiatric hospital.

 While you’re at an inpatient facility, most services will be covered by Medicare insurance in some way.
 Big things that Medicare insurance doesn’t cover at all are private duty nursing, a private phone or television in your room, personal items (toothpaste, socks, razors), or, usually, a private room.
 In some cases, Medicare insurance will cover a private room.
-If a private room is considered medically-necessary for your condition, Medicare insurance will cover it.
+If a private room is considered medically necessary for your condition, Medicare insurance will cover it.

 What Costs Will You Cover for Inpatient Care?